 Pension Reform Supporters Turn In Thousands Of Signatures

-SAN DIEGO The battle over city employee pensions in San Diego could be moving to the ballot box.
+The battle over city employee pensions in San Diego could be moving to the ballot box.
 Supporters of a pension reform measure delivered thousands of signatures to the City Clerk today.

 The measure would eliminate San Diego city pensions for most new hires and replace them with a 401(k).
 It would also put a five-year freeze on base pay for current employees.